waynodiablo/Oystercard/bookmark_manager/21_levels_of_validation.md

 ## Learning Objectives covered

-* Use validation within models (new LO!!!)
+* Use validation within models

 ## To complete this challenge, you will need to

 - [ ] Write a failing feature test to ensure a user can't sign up without entering an email
-- [ ] Add a check on the client side using html5 and confirm that this will NOT make the test pass AND try it manually
+- [ ] Add a check on the client side using html5 and confirm that this will not make the test pass and try it manually
 - [ ] Add an appropriate DataMapper validation, and check the test now passes
 - [ ] Add a database level constraint for the same thing, and see if the test passes without the DataMapper validation
 - [ ] Ensure to test manually locally and on Heroku